ncatlab/nlab-content/pages/0/2/0/1/1020/content.md

 $$(G' \epsilon F)(\eta' G F)\eta = (G' \epsilon F)(G' F \eta)\eta'=\eta'$$

 using Lemma 9.2.8 (see [[natural transformation]]) and the traingle identity.
 The case of $\epsilon$ is similar.
-FInally, the triangle identities transport correctly automatically, since hom-sets are sets.
+Finally, the triangle identities transport correctly automatically, since hom-sets are sets.
 \end{proof}

 \section{Examples}